palaeoverse/palaeoverse/README.md

 # palaeoverse
 `palaeoverse` is an *R* package developed by palaeobiologists, for palaeobiologists.

-<p align="justify">The aim of the palaeoverse package is to generate a community-driven package of generic functions for the palaeobiology community.
-The package does not aim to provide implementations of statistical analyses, rather it provides auxilary functions to help streamline analyses and improve code readability and reproducibility.</p>
+<p align="justify">The aim of `palaeoverse` is to generate a community-driven *R* package of generic functions for the palaeobiology community.
+The package does not provide implementations of statistical analyses, rather it provides auxiliary functions to help streamline analyses and improve code readability and reproducibility.</p>

 Developed by:
 - [Lewis A. Jones](mailto:LewisAlan.Jones@uvigo.es), University of Vigo